How Your Baby’s Growth Spurts Affect Sleep and Feeding

 Especially during the newborn stage, it may feel like all your baby does during a growth spurt is eat and sleep.
 For a few days (up to a week), this is perfectly normal.
 However, if your baby continues to only eat and sleep, and isn’t awake as often as you think he should be, you may want to take him to see a healthcare provider, to make sure nothing is wrong.
 It is possible for a baby to sleep too much (although this is rarely a problem.)

-Need Baby or Toddler Sleep Help?
+Need Help Surviving Your Baby’s Growth Spurts?
 You Came To The Right Place!

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.